lyonenergyfutures/lyonenergyfutures-website/content/blog/2022-10-20-triggernometry-climate-activism-is-religion_1.md

 topic: Energy
 gist: A relevant, binding constraint
-title: "Triggernometry interview: ‘Climate Activism is Religion’"
+title: "REVIEW: Triggernometry interview: ‘Climate Activism is Religion’"

 description: >
     Triggernometry's recent interview with editor of Human​Progress​.org, Marian Tupy, reveals the deep confusion about energy resources that is embedded in neoclassical economic theory.